This metrics solution is deprecated and only works with the Elastic-based Logz.io metrics product.

 For all other parameters: To use your existing services, change the parameter to the relevant service name.
 Otherwise, the template will build the necessary services automatically.

 At the bottom of the page, select Review + Create, and then click Create to deploy.

 So far in this process, you’ve deployed an event hub and a function app.

 Now you’ll need to configure Azure to stream diagnostic metrics to the event hub you just deployed.
 When data comes into the event hub, the function app will forward that data to Logz.io.

-Choose a resource from the list of resources, and click Turn on diagnostics settings to open the Diagnostics settings panel for that resource.
+Navigate to the Diagnostics settings page (You can search for it).
+Choose a resource from the list of resources, and select Turn on diagnostics settings to open the Diagnostics settings panel for that resource.

-Select Stream to an event hub, and then click Configure to open the Select event hub panel.
+- Select Stream to an event hub.
+Next, select Configure to open the Select event hub panel.

-- Event hub namespace: Choose the namespace that starts with LogzioNS (LogzioNS6nvkqdcci10p, for example)
+- Event hub namespace: Select the namespace that begins with LogzioMNS (For example,

 Click OK to return to the Diagnostics settings panel.